vechain/grant-program/applications/node.vechain.energy.md

 | 3.1 | Dedicated Nodes | 24 months of 3 hours maintenance
 | 3.2 | Virtual Node | 24 months of 2 hours maintenance
 | 3.3 | Status-Page | Status-Page with historical performance for each endpoint

+Maintenance is an average number of hours to make sure software is kept up-to-date, manage potential problems, provide support if something happens or mitigate potential attacks.
+From past experience it is estimate that at an average of about an hour weekly can manage all four setups (2x dedicated + 2x virtual).
+While some weeks might have zero required work, a single event can require up to a days work resulting in an average of one hour per week.

 ### Additional costs